wordofwarning/wordofwarning.org/current/2013-worksahead/index.md

 ---

 # CONFIGURATION
-layout: 2013-poolside
+layout: 2013-worksahead
 rootpath: "../../"
 is_index: true

 # ABOUT THE SHOW - GENERIC
-artist: "'Poolside Emergency 2013" # the name of the artist or company
+artist: "Works Ahead 2013" # the name of the artist or company
-show: "Mayhem on Merseyside." # the name of the show
+show: "Work that moves + work that speaks to you." # the name of the show

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values